google/zetasql/docs/net_functions.md

 **Description**

 This function is deprecated.
-It is the same as [`NET.IP_TO_STRING`][net-link-to-ip-to-string]`(`[`NET.IPV4_FROM_INT64`][net-link-to-ipv4-from-int64]`(integer))`, except that this function does not allow negative input values.
+It's the same as [`NET.IP_TO_STRING`][net-link-to-ip-to-string]`(`[`NET.IPV4_FROM_INT64`][net-link-to-ipv4-from-int64]`(integer))`, except that this function doesn't allow negative input values.

 **Return Data Type**